jmamath/Heat-diffusion-fins-radiator/README.md

   * The main function initialize the temperature at t=0 and computes all the solution of the temperature until convergence.

 ## Result expected
-The solution take a while to be run and produces lots of data (3834 data files).
-This is time consuming because the mesh we have made is quite fine, so the calculation at each time step involve calculation of a big vector.
+The solution takes a while to be run and produces lots of data (3834 data files).
+This is time-consuming because the mesh we have made is quite fine, so the calculation at each time step involves calculation of a big vector.
 One could make a coarse Mesh modifying the *domain.edp* file to speed up the process.
 You can now plot the solution using gnuplot.
 Typically
 ```
 splot 'plot-i'
 ```
 will output the temperature at time t=i.
-Since lots of files have been produces I though an animation could help illustrate the diffusion of temperature, if you want to do it, all the information are in the document /Animation/gif_making_instructions.txt.
+Since lots of files have been produced I though an animation could help illustrate the diffusion of temperature, if you want to do it, all the information are in the document /Animation/gif_making_instructions.txt.

 If you have any question, please feel free to contact me.
-This work was produces as a project in the simulation course at my master degree in Cheikh Anta Diop University of Dakar.
+This work was produced as a project in the simulation course at my Master degree in Cheikh Anta Diop University of Dakar.